tolgee/documentation/blog/2023-10-19-whatspot-case-study.md

 ![whatspot app](/img/blog/whatspot-casestudy/whatspot-app.png)

-## From Chaos to Clarity: Whatspot's Multilingual Strategy
+## Transforming Translation Chaos into Clarity

 Whatspot registered to Tolgee this year in February and is using it to translate their website and app.
 What was the driving force behind this shift to Tolgee?
 The primary goals were straightforward for Whatspot: